itemset/express-typescript-template/README.md

 <p>
   This repository serves as a foundation for building robust and scalable web applications using the popular combination of TypeScript and Express.js.

+  A great resource on how you can structure other components of your application can be found <a href="https://blog.treblle.com/egergr/">here</a>
 </p>

 <br />